Wallace-Snyder/consistency/README.md

 # Consistency

-◘ Oolving everything is not necessary but  solving constantly is prime.
+◘ Solving everything is not necessary but solving constantly is prime.

 ◘ One should not called itself a coder but a writer who can write in 0 and 1.